 Most lithium requirements are currently imported from China, South Korea, Vietnam, Singapore, and Japan.
 Other players who have shown interest in the Lithium battery production business in India include Reliance, Suzuki, Toshiba, Denso Corp, JSW Group, Adani, Mahindra, Hero Electric, Panasonic, Exide Batteries, Amara Raja.

-In this article, we discussed the list of the top Electric Vehicle Manufacturers in India, their current work in EV segment, and future prospects.
+In this article, we discussed the list of the top EV stocks in India along with leading Electric Vehicle Manufacturers, their current work in EV segment, and future prospects.
 The Indian government had set up the aim of replacing all internal combustion engines with EV’s by 2030.
 A report from Mckinsey and Company from 2017 indicated that 40% of electrification was a more realistic picture of mobility in 2030.
 This report, however, was prior to the Pandemic.
 This, in turn, will further set back electrification in the industry for years to come.

 Aron, Bachelors in Commerce from Mangalore University, entered the world of Equity research to explore his interests in financial markets.
 Outside of work, you can catch him binging on a show, supporting RCB, and dreaming of visiting Kasol soon.
 He also believes that eating kid’s ice-cream is the best way to teach them taxes.